-Apps published by or in direct affiliation with:
+- Apps published by or in direct affiliation with:

-- a healthcare system or provider (e.g., CVS Health, UK National Health Service, UnitedHealth Group, Kaiser Permanente, French national healthcare system, Netcare (South Africa), One Medical, etc.);
+- a healthcare system or provider (for example, CVS Health, UK National Health Service, UnitedHealth Group, Kaiser Permanente, French national healthcare system, Netcare (South Africa), One Medical, and so on);

 - a nationally recognized medical or epidemiological research organization deeply rooted in medical research (including nationally recognized medical schools).
 (The medical or epidemiological research organization or government research, should have approval from a registered governing body (for example, Institutional Review Board in the US, or the National Health Service (NHS) in the UK).
 In case of dispute, a local or national government, or verifiable healthcare non-governmental organization (NGO) endorsement will be required.

-* Please note for apps to meet the criteria in sub-section (b) above, the app must be directly published by or in direct partnership with the one of the entities (e.g., the authorizing institution or organization is referenced, with full permission, in the app’s title, logo, or Google Play store description).
-Endorsement by a non-government entity alone does not meet the qualification. (e.g., an app endorsed by staff at a medical school would not qualify if that app is not published by or in direct partnership with the medical school).
+* Please note for apps to meet the criteria in sub-section (b) above, the app must be directly published by or in direct partnership with the one of the entities (for example, the authorizing institution or organization is referenced, with full permission, in the app’s title, logo, or Google Play store description).
+Endorsement by a non-government entity alone does not meet the qualification. (for example, an app endorsed by staff at a medical school would not qualify if that app is not published by or in direct partnership with the medical school).

 - Publicly available COVID-19 contact tracing apps include all apps that track or monitor infected or exposed individuals for the purpose of COVID-19 responses or mitigation.